|Swap Coordinator:||beckra (contact)|

 |Number of swap partners:||2|

-A cento is a poem composed entirely of lines taken from already published poems by different authors.
-The word "cento" means "stitched," and you can think of a cento as a verbal quilt made up of fabric (=lines) from different sources, sewn together.
-For a longer description of the cento and two lovely examples, see http://thewordshop.tripod.com/cento.html
+A cento is a poem composed entirely of lines taken from already published poetry.
+The word "cento" means "patchwork," and you can think of a cento as a verbal quilt made up of fabric (=lines) from different sources sewn together.

-How you present your cento is up to you: typed and printed, hand-written, composed out of letters clipped from magazines, or whatever feels right to you!
+How you present your cento is up to you: typed, hand-written, bound into a booklet, etc. Do whatever feels right to you.

 You must be logged in to leave a comment.
 Click here to log in.